| After the Hurricane

 When they should have been long gone

-Pets are granted early death
+Pets are granted early death A nuisance is their simper

 We will be expected to lose our breath